-The PhD is an interdisciplinary degree.
-Students enter the program through the following SHRS Departments or Programs – Health Information Management, Occupational Therapy, Physical Therapy, Rehabilitation Counseling, Rehabilitation Science and Technology, and Sports Medicine.
+This PhD is an interdisciplinary degree.
+Students enter the program through the following SHRS departments or programs: Health Information Management, Occupational Therapy, Physical Therapy, Rehabilitation Counseling, Rehabilitation Science and Technology, and Sports Medicine.
 Upon degree completion you will have mastered a specific area of expertise in rehabilitation science and carry an expansive core of related knowledge.